Digital rhetoric: Digital rhetoric as a field of study

-Research Ethics
+Research ethics

-Writing and rhetoric scholars Heidi McKee and James E. Porter discuss the complicated issue of internet users posting information publicly on the internet but expecting the post to be semi-private.
-This appears contradictory but socially the internet is composed of million social identities, social groups, social norms, and social influence.
-These different social aspects of the internet are more important than ever to consider when studying anything digital because the digital and non digital are getting harder to distinguish from one another.
+Writing and rhetoric scholars Heidi McKee and James E. Porter discuss the complicated issue of Internet users posting information publicly on the Internet but expecting the post to be semi-private.
+This appears contradictory, but socially the Internet is composed of millions of social identities, social groups, social norms, and social influence.
+These social aspects of the Internet are important to consider when studying digital topics because the digital and non-digital are getting harder to distinguish from one another.

 A study conducted by Rösner and Krämer in 2016 showed that participants' identities would reflect the norms of these online social groups.
 Similar to how social groups are seen in an in-person setting, posts on forums, comment sections, and social media are like having a conversation with friends in a public setting.
-Typically researchers would not use conversations heard in public, but online it's different because the conversation isn't only available to that social group.
-James Zappen in his article "Digital Rhetoric: Toward an Integrated Theory" adds to the conversation that many of these groups foster a creative and collaborative nature to share information to the public.
+Typically, researchers would not use a conversation heard in public, but an online conversation is not only available to its social group.
+James Zappen, in his article "Digital Rhetoric: Toward an Integrated Theory", adds that many of these groups foster a creative and collaborative nature to share information to the public.

-Mckee and Porter suggest the use of a casuistic heuristic approach to doing digital research.
-This method of study is based on focusing on the moral principle of do no harm to the audience and generating needed formulas or diagrams to help guide the researcher when gathering data.
+McKee and Porter suggest the use of a casuistic heuristic approach to doing digital research.
+This method of study is based on focusing on the moral principle of 'do no harm' to the audience and generating needed formulas or diagrams to help guide the researcher when gathering data.
 It is noted that this method does not provide all the answers.
-Instead it is a starting point for the scholar to approach the digital world.
+Instead, it is a starting point for the scholar to approach the digital world.
 More scholars have added their own take to an ethical approach for digital data.
-Many have a case-based approach with add on like consent from participants if possible, anonymity to participants, and consideration of what harm could come to the groups being studied.
-Regardless of the ethical approach taken, digital scholars agree that some type of consideration into ethics must be taken when studying the internet.
+Many have a case-based approach with add-on consent from participants (if possible), anonymity to participants, and consideration of what harm could come to the groups being studied.